 When a map is saved, this stays on your device and you can use it whenever you need.
 If your device has a GPS module then the pointer will show your current location.
 However, 3D Maps or Street View won’t be available in saved maps; you need a live internet connection for those to work.

-How to Save / Use Google Maps Offline
+How to Save / Use Google Maps Offline on iPhone

 Step 1: Launch the Google Maps app on your iPhone and click on the user icon.